Treaty annuity payments

 On this page

-What are treaty payments
+What are treaty annuity payments

 Most treaty payments are made in cash during treaty payment events in First Nations communities and urban centres, on or off reserves.
 They are coordinated by Treaty First Nations and Indigenous Services Canada (ISC) regional offices.